LLMPot: Dynamically Configured LLM-based Honeypot for Industrial Protocol and Physical Process Emulation: Availability

 \subsection{LLM Evaluation Metrics}

-The primary objective of \shortacronym~is to leverage LLMs for developing ICS honeypots that not only attract and analyze potential cyber threats but also significantly improve honeypot realism and effectiveness through advanced language processing.
-A key element of these honeypots is their interactivity, which relies on their ability to respond accurately to requests with appropriate data.
-To assess~\shortacronym's ability to respond appropriately, we define three different metrics:
+A key element of ICS honeypots is their interactivity, which relies on their ability to respond accurately to requests with appropriate data.
+Since \shortacronym~utilizes machine learning models to emulate the ICS device network communications we define three different metrics in order to assess~\shortacronym's ability to respond appropriately:

-\begin{definition} \begin{mdframed}[skipabove=\topsep, frametitle={Byte-to-byte Comparison Accuracy (BCA)}, nobreak=true] A byte-to-byte comparison of the expected response with the response generated from the finetuned LLM.
-The total accuracy is a percentage of the exact correct responses over the total requests sent. \end{mdframed} \end{definition}
+\begin{definition}[label={def:accuracy}]{Byte-to-byte Comparison Accuracy (\bca)} A byte-to-byte comparison of the expected response with the response generated from the fine-tuned LLM.
+The total accuracy is a percentage of the exact correct responses over the total requests sent. \end{definition}

-The BCA metric measures whether the LLM can produce the exact response the PLC would produce for the same request, tested byte-by-byte.
-While BCA is a straightforward way to assess LLM's accuracy, sometimes the bytes may not match for various reasons, for example, the physical process returns a different integer value, while the response packets themselves otherwise are perfectly valid.
-Therefore, to measure the ability of the LLM to respond with valid packets, we need to define a new metric, RVA.
+The \bca~metric measures whether the LLM can produce the exact response as the PLC for the same request, tested byte-by-byte.
+While \bca~is a straightforward way to assess LLM's accuracy, sometimes the bytes may not match for various reasons, for example, the physical process returns a different integer value despite the response packets being valid.
+Thus, a new metric, \rva, is defined to measure the ability of the LLM to respond with valid packets.

-\begin{definition} \begin{mdframed}[skipabove=\topsep, frametitle={Response Validity Accuracy (RVA)}, nobreak=true] A custom \textbf{validator} that checks if a produced response from the LLM is an expected network packet (see Figure~\ref{fig:modbus_s7-frame}) in terms of specific fields of the protocol, like \textit{transaction id} or \textit{function code}, but ignores the actual value of the analog or digital inputs/outputs and only validates if they are within the protocol defined range. \end{mdframed} \end{definition}
+\begin{definition}[label={def:validation_accuracy}]{Response Validity Accuracy (\rva)} A metric that measures if a produced response from the LLM is a valid network packet (see Table~\ref{table:modbus_s7-frame}) in terms of a protocol's specific fields, like \textit{transaction id} or \textit{function code}, that ignores the actual value of the analog or digital inputs/outputs and only validates if they are within the protocol defined range. \end{definition}

-It should be explicitly noted that RVA is not simply packet validity (i.e., the packet produced is a valid protocol packet) but checks individual fields for validity, e.g., \textit{transaction id} and/or \textit{function code}.
-Merely producing a valid network packet that is meaningless can be easily detected as a honeypot.
-Obviously, RVA will be equal to or greater than BCA.